Answered By: Aine Meehan Last Updated: Wed,Mar,2018 Views: 242

 - Click on the permalink icon (paper clip) to the right of the page

-- A section appears just above the article title with the permalink which you can copy and paste into Moodle or e-mail or a word document etc. On campus students will be able to open the article by clicking on it but off campus students will not.
+- A section appears just above the article title with the permalink which you can copy and paste into Moodle or e-mail or a word document etc. On campus students will be able to open the article by clicking on it both on an off campus.

-Instructions for making the permalink work off campus
+Instructions for making the link work off campus